Peugeot 508 hatchback review

 Peugeot demonstrated that it hasn't lost faith in the large saloon car market with this new 508.
 In the face of falling demand for large family cars like the Ford Mondeo and Mazda6, the Peugeot 508 seems to have an uphill struggle on its hands.
 Can its sharp looks and high technology levels make it a viable alternative to its direct rivals, or even the ever-popular BMW 3 Series, Audi A4 and Mercedes C-Class from the compact executive class?
 Peugeot certainly hopes so.

-The 508 slots into a range that includes the 2008, 3008 and 5008 for buyers who simply must drive an SUV, leaving it free to fulfill the more traditional family-car role with more than a little style.
+The 508 slots into a range that includes the 2008, 3008 and 5008 for buyers who simply must drive an SUV, leaving it free to fulfil the more traditional family-car role with more than a little style.
 It's easily the most eye-catching large car to come from the brand in a very long time.

 The latest 508 has more visual appeal than its rather forgettable predecessor.
 It's a confident-looking machine at a time when car-park prestige is all-important – and has a massive bearing on the residual-value figures that control Personal Contract Purchase (PCP) deals and are so crucial to fleet operators.

-The 508's nose is dominated by a front grille that's either slatted or studded, depending on trim level, and flanked by purposeful-looking headlights; GT and GT Premium also get blade-like daytime running lights, which give the car an even more eye-catching look.
+The 508's nose is dominated by a front grille that's either slatted or studded, depending on trim level, and flanked by purposeful-looking headlights; Allure Premium, GT and GT Premium also get blade-like daytime running lights, which give the car an even more eye-catching look.
 It's sporty and distinctive, and fits well with the corporate style seen elsewhere in the Peugeot range.
 This family resemblance is also encountered at the rear of the car, where noticeable blisters top the rear wheelarches, and a dark panel that runs horizontally through the bootlid is pierced by the glow of three tail-lamps either side.
 The 508's sweeping fastback form is reminiscent of the Volkswagen Arteon, as are its frameless windows, and this gives the Peugeot quite an upmarket flavour.

 The interior is no less bold in style.
 We've become used to cutting-edge cockpit design in Peugeot's SUV range and the 508 offers a similar look and feel.
 The dashboard has been styled to accommodate a driving position that's more low-slung and laid back than the one in the Peugeot 5008 SUV, but shares that car's small steering wheel, which is intended to be looked over instead of through when you’re glancing at the instruments.
 It makes it easy to see Peugeot's I-Cockpit electronic display, which is standard across the range and can be configured to display an array of information.
 Combine this with the row of piano-key buttons for minor controls and the 508 has a real hi-tech ambience.

-Expert independent car safety organisation Euro NCAP awarded the 508 an impressive five-star rating.
+Independent car safety organisation Euro NCAP awarded the 508 an impressive five-star rating.
 No doubt contributing to this achievement is the driver assistance pack, consisting of adaptive cruise control with a stop-and-go function.
 Lane-positioning assistance is available, while autonomous emergency braking is standard across the range.